steveive8/Linear-Algebra/Lec 2 - Elmination with Matrices.md

 ![](./imgs/lec2/31.svg)

----
 So that was the first step. and the matrix we've got, B, we can call it "E_21" since it is for elementary of elimination and we put the indices 2, 1 to it since it fixed the position of the 2, 1 of the matrix A.

 What's next, the step 2, we should multiply 2 to the row 2, and subtract it from row 3.
-And the Matrix we should get will be called E_32, since it is the elementary or elimination matrix, and it is fixing the position of 3, 2.
+And the Matrix we should get will be called E_32, since it is the elementary or elimination matrix, and it is fixing the position of 3, 2(equivalent meaning with producing zero).

 ![](./imgs/lec2/21.svg)